BadBadNotGood: 2016–2019: IV and production work

 Saxophonist Leland Whitty, a frequent collaborator of the group, joined the band on January 1, 2016.
 In April, BBNG took part in the Coachella Music Festival, making their first official appearance there.

 Their fifth studio album, titled IV, was released by Innovative Leisure on July 8, 2016.
 It features several guest collaborations including Future Islands frontman Samuel T. Herring, saxophonist Colin Stetson, Kaytranada, hip hop artist Mick Jenkins, and singer-songwriter Charlotte Day Wilson.
-In December 2016, the album was picked as BBC Radio 6 Music's #1 album of the year.
+In December 2016, the album was picked as BBC Radio 6 Music's No. 1 album of the year.
 In the following two years, the group would release a series of unreleased tracks from their IV sessions as singles, namely collaborative songs with Colin Stetson, Sam Herring, and Little Dragon.

 To support the release of IV, the band toured extensively for two years.
 This included festival and US club dates throughout Summer 2016, followed by European and Australian tours at the end of the year.
 In Fall 2016, jazz pianist James Hill joined the group on stage for the first time as a touring member.
 Hill, who knew Tavares from their time together at Humber College, filled in for Tavares, who stepped away from touring to focus on producing music as well as developing his solo project Matty.
 The group continued to tour throughout 2017 and into 2018, playing many more shows in North America, Europe, and Australia.
 In mid-2018, they toured Canada, before more US and European festival dates through November.
 For this work, the group was awarded the Libera Award for Best Live Act by the American Association of Independent Music in the following year; other nominees in the category included Run the Jewels and King Gizzard & the Lizard Wizard.
 Outside of a few one-off shows and a short Fall tour in South America and Asia, the band took a break from touring during 2019.